This knowledge path about adolescent violence prevention has been compiled

 Resources on Specific Aspects of Adolescent

-Campaign (Asking Saves Kids) encourages parents to ask if there
+(Asking Saves Kids).
+Encourages parents to ask if

-are guns in the homes where their children play.
-ASK is a collaborative
+there are guns in the homes where their children play.
+ASK is

 Injury Control Research Center (HICRC).
 Information about research